What is SMTP relay and why you need it to send bulk emails

 When an email is sent, it needs to follow a complicated route and jump through a couple of hoops before it magically lands in your recipient’s inbox.

 When you click “send” in your email app or Mail User Agent (MUA), your email is sent to your server’s Mail Submission Agent (MSA).
-It checks your email for correctness, including missing “To” fields, before passing it to a Mail Transfer Agent (MTA).
+Think of the MSA as your mail carrier.
+It checks your email for correctness, including missing “To” fields, before passing it to a Mail Transfer Agent (MTA) or, your local post office.

-The MTA checks the Mail Exchange (MX) records of the recipient’s domain.
-This tells the email which server it should go to.
-Your email follows this route and is transferred to another MTA before it is accepted by a Mail Delivery Agent (MDA).
+The MTA (sender’s local post office) checks the Mail Exchange (MX) records of the recipient’s domain.
+This tells the email which server it should go to, kind of like an address!
+Your email follows this route and is transferred to another MTA (receiver’s local post office) before it is accepted by a Mail Delivery Agent (MDA), or the delivering mail carrier.

 OK, so what’s an SMTP relay service?

 Implementing SMTP and executing the mail relay process requires a complex sending infrastructure.
-Rather than try to do this themselves, businesses can turn to an SMTP relay service to do all the hard work for them.
+Rather than try to do this themselves, businesses can choose an SMTP relay service to do all the hard work for them.

 Try MailerSend’s SMTP relay service

 An SMTP relay service takes all the hassle out of transactional email and improves your deliverability.
-Here’s how:
+You should think about using a third-party SMTP relay service if you want to:

 Popular web hosts and webmail providers like GoDaddy and Outlook.com routinely impose sending limits on their SMTP servers.
 These limits range from 300 to 500 emails per day, with some putting a further restriction of 100 recipients per email!